pravega/pravega/documentation/src/docs/deployment/configuration-and-provisioning.md

 Segment Store process may create a significant amount of objects under small event workloads, so we need to ensure that there is enough heap memory to do not induce constant GC activity.

--_JVM Direct Memory (`-XX:MaxDirectMemorySize`): In general, we should provision the Segment Store with more direct memory than Heap memory.
+- _JVM Direct Memory (`-XX:MaxDirectMemorySize`)_: In general, we should provision the Segment Store with more direct memory than Heap memory.
 The reason is that the Segment Store read cache, Netty and the Bookkeeper client make a significant use of direct memory as a result of an IO workload.
 As a rule of thumb, we should reserve at least 1GB or 2GB for Netty and Bookkeeper client in the Segment Store, and assign the rest of direct memory to the read cache.

-- Segment Store read cache size (`pravegaservice.cache.size.max`): As mentioned before, all the available direct memory (`-XX:MaxDirectMemorySize`) not used by Netty/Bookkeeper client should be contributed to the read cache.
+- _Segment Store read cache size (`pravegaservice.cache.size.max`)_: As mentioned before, all the available direct memory (`-XX:MaxDirectMemorySize`) not used by Netty/Bookkeeper client should be contributed to the read cache.
 A larger read cache improves performance for read workloads, especially if we consider mixed read patterns.